Anthonykung/Anthonykung/README.md

 7. Find my public social media account, though don't be creepy if you choose this method

-In the unlikely event that you actually found me in person, do not reach me as it will go super awkward...
+In the unlikely event that you actually found me in person, do not reach out to me as it will go super awkward...

 ## 😄 Pronouns: